OpenHFT/Chronicle-Map/README.md

 - on Mac OSX, we have no specific recommendations.

 ### ChronicleMap Interface
-The ChronicleMap interface adds a few methods above an beyond the standard ConcurrentMap, the ChronicleMapBuilder can also be used to return the ChronicleMap, see the example below :
+The ChronicleMap interface adds a few methods above and beyond the standard ConcurrentMap.
+The ChronicleMapBuilder can also be used to return the ChronicleMap, see the example below :

 ``` java
 ChronicleMap<Integer, CharSequence> map =